 “Spur-of-the-moment” Feel Adds Style to Film

 The script comes off very “spur of the moment”, almost improved sometimes, which really helps to add to the documentary feel of the film.

-The original score written for the movie is well thought out, and fits the … Read More »
+The original score written for the movie is well … Read More »

 Welcome to part two of our “movie make-up” tutorial.

 It occurred to me that some of you may not be fluent in aesthetics lingo or may not even know what foundation is.
 If you do, bare with me for the sake of those who don’t.
 Feel free to comment with your own information as well!
 Everyone has a different way of doing things; certain methods work for some people and not others.
 I will be doing my best to explain the “professional” make up application procedure as I learned it at beauty school and special make-up effects school, as well as my own (sometimes weird) approach.

 Never Double-dip a Brush in Makeup

 The easiest way to get started is to visit your local drug store to pick up some crème foundations, concealer, color correction concealer, and setting powder.
 If you cannot find these … Read More »

 As a certified SFX artist, the question I’m most asked seems to be “How do I make a good fake blood?”
 It’s really quite easy but the thing that trips most people up is probably the food coloring.
 Those little egg shaped gnome things from the grocery store just wont do unless you can afford a lot of them.
 It’s much less aggravating (and cheaper) to hit your local crafts or kitchen supply store for some gel “icing” color.
 Although, if you can find powdered food coloring that stuff is crazy pigmented and great to have if you are going to be making several large batches.